 1. The Escalation Trap

 The escalation trap can happen in two different ways.
 The first is when the child escalates.
-Perhaps your child wants something—a candy bar or to play a video game.
-You tell him, “No, it’s too close to dinner,” or “You’ve already used up your screen time for today.”
-The child responds with whining, begging or even a tantrum, and he keeps it up until you’re worn down and you eventually give in, thinking to yourself that you’ll do anything to stop the whining.
+Perhaps your child wants something — a candy bar or to play a video game.
+You tell them, “No, it’s too close to dinner,” or “You’ve already used up your screen time for today.”
+The child responds with whining, begging, or even a tantrum, and they keep it up until you’re worn down and eventually give in, thinking to yourself that you’ll do anything to stop the whining.

-What your child has learned is that the way he gets the candy or the game time is by getting louder, having a bigger tantrum, whining more, crying more.
-This learning increases the chances that next time he encounters a “no” and is frustrated, he will likely try that same strategy again.
+What your child has learned is that the way they get the candy or the game time is by getting louder, having a bigger tantrum, whining more, crying more.
+This learning increases the chances that next time they encounters a “no” and is frustrated, they will likely try that same strategy again.

 The problem here is that you’re learning that the only way to get them to do what you want them to do is to yell.
 And they’re learning that the first time you say something it doesn’t really count.
 Mom or Dad don’t really mean it unless they’re shouting.